Rymanów: History

-The town was built by the Duke of Silesia Władysław of Opole, the local representative of king Louis I of Hungary.
+The town was built by the Duke Naderspan (Vladislaus II) of Silesia, the local representative of king Louis I of Hungary.
 Initially the town was named Ladisslavia, after the founder, and was inhabited primarily by settlers of central Germany (Reimannshau), largely overpopulated in late Middle Ages.
-In 1376 the town received a city charter based on the Magdeburg Law, which granted the town with a significant level self-government.
+In 1376, the town received a city charter based on the Magdeburg Law, which granted the town with a significant level self-government.
 During the reign of Ladislaus I of Poland the town received the modern name of Rymanów, after the first wójt Nicolao Reymann.
 The town was located on the traditional trade routes leading through the Carpathians to Hungary and in the 15th and 16th centuries it received numerous privileges from various Polish monarchs.
 This created a boost for local economy, mostly centred on the weekly fairs organized there.
 The period of prosperity ended in the 17th century, when this part of Poland was repeatedly pillaged and plundered by the invading armies during the wars against Muscovy, Sweden, Turkey and the Khmelnytsky Uprising.

-Throughout the ages, the town's history was interwoven with the fate of several notable Polish szlachta families.
-In 17th and 18th century the town was a private property of the Stadnicki family.
-In 1731 Teresa Stadnicka married Józef Kanty Ossoliński and the town passed to the mighty Ossoliński family, notable for their collections of books and pieces of art.
+Throughout the ages, the town's history was interwoven with the fate of several notable Polish noble families.
+In 17th and 18th century, the town was a private property of the Stadnicki family.
+In 1731, Teresa Stadnicka married Józef Kanty Ossoliński and the town passed to the mighty Ossoliński family, notable for their collections of books and pieces of art.
 The latter started the construction of an exceptional parochial church, finished by his daughter Anna Teresa.
 The latter in 1794 sold the town to Potocki family, who owned it until the 20th century.

 The town since the 16th century had also a significant Jewish population, a synagogue is already mentioned in 1593, during a criminal trial at the castle court in Sanok.
 The local 17th century Bejt-ha-kneset synagogue is one of the exceptional examples of unusual fortified Jewish houses of prayer, used both for religious and military purposes.
 The local kirkut (established in the 16th century) survived World War II and currently features ca. 800 graves.
 Among them are tombs of some of the most renown local Jews, including tsadikkim Menachem Mendl, Cwi Hirsch, Józef Friedman and cantor Israel Schorr.
 There is also a small military cemetery for Jewish soldiers who perished in the fights for the town in 1914 and 1915.